getsolus/help-center-docs/README.md

 This project is written using [TypeScript](https://www.typescriptlang.org) and [React](https://reactjs.org), with some documentation being Markdown or [MDX](https://mdxjs.com/).
 To facilitate development, we use nvm and Yarn.

+Please lint and spellcheck your updates before creating a pull request.
+We recommend VS Code with the "prettier" extension for linting.
+You are free to use whatever software and linters you prefer as long as they get the job done.

+### Markdown

+We recommend "Code Spell Checker" or `codespell` for spell checking.
+Codespell is available for installation `sudo eopkg install codespell`

 ### NVM

 To set up nvm, the Node Version Manager, follow the instructions listed [here](https://github.com/nvm-sh/nvm#readme).
 We recommend [setting up their shell integration](https://github.com/nvm-sh/nvm#deeper-shell-integration) as well, so you can automatically switch to the correct Node version when working on this project.
 Otherwise, ensure you run `nvm use`.
 This project requires the "current" supported release series of Node.